newst4rt/waybar-cointicker/README.md

 ## Configuration

 CoinTicker creates by itself a configuration file at start up after finishing the execution with the `init` parameter.
 For Linux it's necessary after changing the configuration manually to execute the `update` parameter to apply the settings.
+Use `reset` for deleting the current configuration.

 ## Credits